 View more pictures of melanoma.

 Most skin bumps are harmless and aren’t cause for concern.
-However, it’s important that you see a doctor if:
+However, it’s important that you see a doctor if you:

-• skin bumps change or worsen in appearance, or last for a long time
+- have skin bumps that last for a long time

-A doctor will perform a physical examination and inspect the skin bumps.
+A healthcare professional will perform a physical examination and inspect the skin bumps.
 Expect to answer questions about your bumps, medical history, and lifestyle habits.

 A doctor may also perform a skin biopsy to test if the skin bump is cancerous.
 This procedure involves taking a small sample of skin tissue from the affected area for analysis.
 Depending on the results, the doctor may refer you to a dermatologist or other specialist for further evaluation.